Mike D'Antoni: Denver Nuggets (1997–1999)

+San Antonio Spurs (1999–2000)

+D'Antoni worked as a scout for the San Antonio Spurs during the 1999–2000 season.

 Portland Trail Blazers (2000–2001)

-D'Antoni then became a scout for the San Antonio Spurs during the 1999–2000 season.
-He was also an assistant for the Portland Trail Blazers in 2000–01.
+D'Antoni was an assistant coach with the Portland Trail Blazers in 2000–01.

 Return to Benetton (2001–2002)

 In 2001, D'Antoni returned to Italy for a second stint as the coach of Benetton Treviso.
 In his one-season back in Europe, he led Treviso to a 28–8 regular season record in the Italian League, an Italian League championship, and to a 2002 Euroleague Final Four appearance, coaching a team filled with many former NBA stars.